jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 ## Chapter 2 ==

-Titled _Where Do You Put the Camera?_, this chapter is a dialogue with Mamet and his students.
-They put Mamet's ideas to practice as they work together to construct a scene.
+Titled _Where Do You Put the Camera?_, this chapter is a dialogue with Mamet and his students who together put Mamet's ideas to practice to construct a scene.

 Mamet starts by asking the students to look around and create a scene about their situation; a teacher and his students inside a university classroom.
 A student replies they should put the camera above, to show the entire classroom and because it's an interesting angle.

 Mamet rejects the idea outright because the question was a trick.
 Asking "where to put the camera" is really asking what the scene is about.
 And asking what the scene means is really asking what the protagonist wants.
 Thus, you can't put the camera anywhere until you've written a scene with these details.
 Choosing a shot first is indulging on impulse, which is what performance artists do.

 To get things going, Mamet decides the scene is about a student who wants to earn the instructor's respect.

-Mamet then describes how movies break down:
+But before he proceeds, he Mamet describes how movies break down:

 - A movie is a collection of scenes about the character fighting to get what he wants.
 - Each scene has a super-objective and is a composed of a series of beats.
 - Each beat has an objective and is represented by a shot of film.

 Thus, only by understanding the super-objective of their scene can a filmmaker think of good beats/shots for the scene.
-Finding good beats automatically answers the question "where to put the camera" because the camera simply needs to shoot the required beat and move on.
+Finding good beats automatically answers the question "where to put the camera" because the camera simply needs to shoot the pre-selected beat and move on down the list.

-At the start, Mamet repeatedly rejects student ideas that are too interesting, and encourages them to find the simplest shot to represent the objective and super-objective of the beat and scene respectively.
+Now the class starts brainstorming super-objective ideas for their _earn the instructor's respect_ scene.
+Mamet repeatedly rejects the first ideas because they're too interesting.
+Instead he encourages them to find the simplest shot to represent the objective and super-objective of the beat and scene respectively.

-For example, Mamet rejects the idea of the professor having a prosthetic arm that falls off, giving the hero the change to pick it up for him.
+For example, Mamet rejects the idea of the professor having a prosthetic arm that falls off so the hero can pick it up for him.
 This idea tries too hard to be interesting, meaning it's too unusual for most the audience to relate to.
 Mamet turns this rejection into a wider rejection of a movie script trying to "establish the character".
 Referencing Aristotle, Mamet says character doesn't even exist in stories.
 The story's character is literally what the hero does in the story, not who they were before the story started.

 To Mamet, movie scripts should not establish a character with descriptions like "A fellow, trim, fit, obviously enamored of the good things in life...".
 A movie script should simply tell the heroes story in images.

 He explains by saying; "A fellow goes to a whorehouse, asks 'what can I get for five bucks', and the madam responds 'you should have been here yesterday, because...'.
 You don't care if this hero is trim, fit, and enamored of the good things in life.
 His action of going to a whorehouse with five bucks tells you everything you need to know about him.
-Not giving him characterizations lets the audience imagine him to be  themselves, or someone they know.
+Not giving him characterizations lets the audience imagine him to be  themselves or someone they know.
 This is how audiences enter into a stories reality and is thus the magic of storytelling.

 In short, simple characters make it easy to tell and listen to stories.
-Too many characterizations get in the way of story and make it less relatable.
+Too many characterizations get in the way of writing stories and make them less relatable.

 Mamet tells his students to remove characterizations by using KISS (Keep It Simple Stupid).
-Repeatedly using KISS reminds writers to only find the meaning of each beat and scene.
-KISS prevents information overload from interfering with the audience understanding the story.
+Using KISS reminds writers to only find the meaning of each beat and scene.
+KISS prevents information overload from interfering with the audiences' understanding the story.

 Mamet then returns to making a scene about a student impressing his professor.
 The first beat is decided to be a _arriving early to class_.
-With a objective to meet, the class now needs a shot to show it.
+The class now needs a shot to show it.
 He explains why his student's initial ideas like the hero walking down an empty street at sunrise as too vague, and the hero nervously looking at his watch as too interesting.
 When a student says "A shot of the man coming down a hall.
 A shot of a door, he tries it, it's locked, it doesn't open.
 He sits down?
 That's it."
-Mamet analyzses with the class if these shots represent _arriviing early to class_ and decides that it doesn.
+Mamet analyzses with the class if these shots represent _arriviing early to class_ and decides that it does.

-When students ask if they can add more to the scene, Mamet tells them repeatedly to without information, and only tell the story, because that's onlywhat the audience wants.
+When students ask if they can add more to the scene like a janitor mopping the floor, Mamet tells them always cut out unneccessary information.
+They already have shots to describe the objective of the _arrive early_ beat, and there's no need to add more then absolutely required.

 For the next beat, Mamet emphasizes the need to keep it logical and keep the superobjective _to gain the professor's respect_ in mind.
 If the first beat is to _arrive to class early_.
 The second must be _prepare for class_.
 Mamet says the student's first ideas of "brushing up on the professors methodology" as too vague, and ideas like "reading the professors book" as too narrative.
-When a student suggets "writing on a notebook", Mamet likes it, especially when he tells the students to withhold showing what the student is writting because it keeps the audience in suspense.
+When a student suggests "writing on a notebook", Mamet likes it, especially when he tells the students to withhold showing what the student is writting because it keeps the audience in suspense.

-After discussing what's the logical step after that, he next beat is decided to be _paying homage to the professor_.
+After discussing what's the logical step, the next beat is decided to be _paying homage to the professor_.

 The class delves into the meaning of homage to find a shot that represents it.
 Mamet explains like a dream, the shot of homage, or any other beat, can be anything.
 The director isn't limited to what the protagonist is doing, but can represent the beat anyway the audience will understand it once it's juxtaposed with the other shots.
 The class decides _walking feet_ followed by _student stands up_ depicts homage and Mamet agrees.